Finiteness of the number of minimal atoms in Grothendieck categories: Proof of the main result

-Throughout this section, let $\mcA$ be a Grothendieck category having a noetherian generator.
-Denote by $\AMin\mcA$ the subset of $\ASpec\mcA$ consisting of all minimal atoms.
+Throughout this section, let $\cA$ be a Grothendieck category having a noetherian generator unless otherwise specified.
 The following theorem shows that the behavior of minimal atoms is similar to atoms in $\Mod R$ for a commutative ring $R$.

-\begin{Theorem} For every $\alpha\in\AMin\mcA$, there exists a compressible object $H$ in $\mcA$ satisfying $\alpha=\overline{H}$. \end{Theorem}
+\begin{Theorem} For every $\alpha\in\AMin\cA$, there exists a compressible object $H$ in $\cA$ satisfying $\alpha=\overline{H}$. \end{Theorem}

-\begin{proof} Let $M$ be a noetherian generator in $\mcA$.
-By \cite[Proposition~6.6 (1)]{Kanda3}, the topological space $\ASpec\mcA_{\alpha}$ is homeomorphic to the singleton $\set{\alpha}$ since $\alpha$ is minimal.
-Hence by \autoref{ImageOfGeneratorAndNoethObj} \autoref{ImageOfNoethObj} and \cite[Proposition~3.7 (3)]{Kanda3}, the object $M_{\alpha}$ in $\mcA_{\alpha}$ has a composition series
+\begin{proof} Let $U$ be a noetherian generator in $\cA$.
+By \cite[Proposition~6.6 (1)]{MR3351569}, the topological space $\ASpec\cA_{\alpha}$ is homeomorphic to the singleton $\set{\alpha}$ since $\alpha$ is minimal.
+Hence by \cref{ImageOfGeneratorAndNoethObj} \cref{ImageOfNoethObj} and \cite[Proposition~3.7 (3)]{MR3351569}, the object $U_{\alpha}$ in $\cA_{\alpha}$ has a composition series